Amosuir is a mental health blog dedicated to helping people reduce and manage anxiety through changes in diet, lifestyle, and mindset.

 A journey to mental and physical wellness post vertical sleeve gastrectomy.

-Rose Hahn is a wellness blog that focuses on maintaining optimal life balance & well-being with an emphasis on developing self-awareness & a more mindful approach to living.
+Rose Hahn is a wellness blog that focuses on maintaining optimal life balance & well-being, emphasizing developing self-awareness & a more mindful approach to living.

-This blog centers around bringing awareness to various topics of mental health by providing tips, guides, and personal experiences.
+This blog centers around bringing awareness to various mental health topics by providing tips, guides, and personal experiences.
 It also provides different methods of self-care.

 Smarter and Harder is a personal development hub set on helping you build your ideal life.
-They offer a variety of information and resources geared toward self-improvement, happiness and mental health, and giving you motivation you need to succeed.
+They offer various information and resources geared toward self-improvement, happiness, and mental health, and giving you the motivation you need to succeed.

 Swatowski is a mental-health lifestyle blog by Natalie Swatowski!
 It’s s journey of managing depression through life, travel, and fashion.

 The blog is run by Mandy Kloppers, a mental health practitioner.
-She offers counselling/ Skype Sessions at a fee.
-The blog also have a worldwide resources on mental health.
+She offers counseling/ Skype Sessions at a fee.
+The blog also has worldwide resources on mental health.

-The blog shares mental health stories of different people just to encourage others going through the same challenges.
+The blog shares mental health stories of different people to encourage others going through the same challenges.
 It has several downloadable free resources and research/reports.
-It also have local community network to tackle mental health at the grassroots.
+It also has a local community network to tackle mental health at the grassroots.

 The blog focuses on depression as a form of mental illness.
 It explores depression diagnosis as well as treatment.
 It also has a link to the YouTube page that discusses depression and anxiety extensively.